 Getting here and parking

 The exhibition is located at the Royal Society, 6-9 Carlton House Terrace, London and is within easy reach of public transport and accessible by road, with nearby parking.
+Please note: coaches can drop off outside Carlton House Terrace, but will not be able to park here, and will need to use a Coach Park elsewhere in London.
 For detailed information on getting to the Royal Society, local public transport, nearby parking and accessibility, please see the dedicated page on our website.

 Facilities on site and nearby